 The sky really is the limit with regards to volunteering in Latin America and if you have the finances and the time you can work on as many projects you wish.
 The record currently stands at nine consecutive projects, held by a friend of ours from Madrid in Spain.

 How do I apply for a project?

-Some organisations will accept a short email with your proposed dates, whereas others might require you to submit a simple online application form or want to conduct a telephone interview.
+Some organisations will accept a short message with your proposed dates, whereas others might require you to submit a simple online application form or want to conduct a telephone interview.
 A small number of organisations will tell you to just turn up.

 How do I get to a project?

 You are responsible for international and in-country travel to your project.
 If the organisation you will be working for doesn't provide precise instructions on how to get to the project site on their website, you should request this information via email.
 Some hosts may be able to arrange pick-ups from airports, bus or train stations.
-Volunteer Latin America can provide guidance on getting to a project to premium members.
-We will propose an (in-country) arrival strategy based on your choice of project and travel plans if required.
+Volunteer Latin America can provide guidance on getting to a project to Premium members.
+We can propose an (in-country) arrival strategy based on your choice of project and travel plans if required.